 - Monitoring and regularly reviewing compliance programs

-It’s important to emphasize that registering with the State Department’s Directorate of Defense Trade Controls (DDTC) to sell your products or services in the ITAR regulated industry is only a first step; Companies must implement self-enforced programs that certify they operate in accordance to ITAR.
+It’s important to emphasize that registering with the State Department’s Directorate of Defense Trade Controls (DDTC) to sell your products or services in the ITAR regulated industry is only a first step; Companies must implement self-enforced programs that certify they operate in accordance with ITAR.
 Their employees are expected to be educated and trained in ITAR regulations.
-In order to remain compliant, companies need to demonstrate that they are proactive in implementing ITAR controlled facility best practices, audit readiness and training protocols.
+In order to remain compliant, companies need to demonstrate that they are proactive in implementing ITAR controlled facility best practices, audit readiness, and training protocols.

 Compliance-Ready Visitor Management System